-Mutual legally significant recognition of trust services provided under various jurisdictions is reached through creation and operation of a dedicated body (let call it International Coordination Council or ICC) that includes national regulation bodies having voluntarily jointed the ICC.
-The activity of ICC is regulated by the ICC Statute which is to be recognized and signed by all its authorized members - that is the Regulation Bodies of the Electronic Data Exchange represented primarily by the National CTI Regulators.
+- Mutual legally significant recognition of trust services provided under various jurisdictions is - 195 reached through creation and operation of a dedicated body (let call it International - 196 Coordination Council or ICC) that includes national regulation bodies having voluntarily - jointed the ICC.
+The activity of ICC is regulated by the ICC Statute which is to be recognized - 198 and signed by all its authorized members that is the Regulation Bodies of the Electronic - 199 Data Exchange represented primarily by the National CTI Regulators. - Fig. 2 gives a general scheme of the organizational level of coordination.